raiden-network/spec/smart_contracts.rst

 - ``transferred_amount``: The monotonically increasing counter of the counterparty's amount of tokens sent.
 - ``locksroot``: Root of the merkle tree of all pending lock lockhashes for the counterparty.
 - ``additional_hash``: Computed from the message.
 Used for message authentication.
-- ``signature``: Elliptic Curve 256k1 signature of the counterparty.
+- ``signature``: Elliptic Curve 256k1 signature of the channel partner on the balance proof data.
 - ``closing_address``: Ethereum address of the channel participant who calls this contract function.

 ..
 Note::
     Only a participant may close the channel.

-    Only a valid signed balance proof from the counterparty (the other channel participant) must be accepted.
+    Only a valid signed balance proof from the channel partner (the other channel participant) must be accepted.
+This balance proof sets the amount of tokens owed to the participant by the channel partner.

 **Update transfer state**